Plant Production and Protection

 Knowledge Platform

-FAO closely monitors the global Desert Locust situation 24/7 and provides forecasts, early warning and alerts on the timing, scale and location of invasions and breeding through its global Desert Locust Information Service (DLIS).
-All locust-affected countries transmit locust data to FAO who in turn analyse this information in conjunction with weather and habitat data and satellite imagery in order to assess the current locust situation, provide forecasts up to six weeks in advance and issue warnings on an ad-hoc basis.
+FAO closely monitors the global desert locust situation 24/7, providing forecasts, early warnings, and alerts regarding the timing, scale, and location of invasions and breeding through its global Desert Locust Information Service (DLIS).
+All locust-affected countries transmit locust data to FAO, which in turn analyzes this information alongside weather and habitat data, as well as satellite imagery, to assess the current locust situation.
+FAO then provides forecasts up to six weeks in advance and issues warnings on an ad hoc basis.

 Knowledge Platform